ashley-cui/coordinatefinder/README.md

 data set that the imput is compared against.
 It is useful in storing multi-dimensional data, such as the 2-dimensional data type of a geographical coordinate.
 In order to properly handle these coordinates, a Coordinate class is used to store all relevant data (latitude, longitude, county, state).
+In order to balance the tree, the algorithm first uses Merge Sort to sort the coordinates, and then recursively inserts the median into the tree on successively smaller array sizes until all coordinates have been inserted into the tree.

 ### Finding the Nearest Neighbors
 The program utilizes a K-nearest-neighbors algorithm to efficiently find the K